Albert Gleizes

 What is Albert Gleizes known for?

 Albert Gleizes is known for co-authoring *Du Cubisme* (1912[1]) with Jean Metzinger, the first theoretical treatise on Cubism.
-He applied Cubist fragmentation to urban subjects in paintings such as *Man in a Hammock* (1913) and *Brooklyn Bridge* (1915).What was Albert Gleizes's art style?
+He applied Cubist fragmentation to urban subjects in paintings such as *Man in a Hammock* (1913) and *Brooklyn Bridge* (1915).What is Albert Gleizes's most famous work?

 Sources